Skip to main content

 Knowing what return is does not automatically make you better at it.
 That is where a lot of frameworks fail.
 They define the concept, but they do not show you how the skill actually works in practice.
 The return loop is the practical structure of return.

-It breaks the movement into three trainable parts:
+It breaks the movement into four trainable parts:

 • noticing